Statistical Inference with M-Estimators on Adaptively Collected Data: Related Work

 \section{Related Work}

-The adaptive clinical trials literature mostly uses classical statistical methods, like ordinary least squares (OLS) and maximum likelihood estimation, and associated asymptotic approximations to the distributions of the estimators and test statistics to conduct statistical inference \citep{hu2006theory,hu2009efficient}.
-This is possible because algorithms with smooth limiting allocations (i.e., the limiting rate at which arms are selected is a smooth function of the difference in expected rewards) are used.
-While smooth limiting allocation functions preclude algorithms with sub-linear regret (which includes all regret-minimizing bandit algorithms), they are the focus of that literature because the increased exploration increases the power of tests on the resulting data.

-\citet{villar2015multi} and \citet{rafferty2019statistical} empirically illustrate that classical OLS inference methods have inflated Type-1 error when used on data collected with any of a variety of regret-minimizing multi-armed bandit algorithms.
-There have been a variety of recent works proposing alternative methods for statistical inference using asymptotic approximations on bandit data.
-The common thread between all of these methods is that they all utilize a form of \textit{adaptive weighting}.
-The first work in this area was by \citet{deshpande} who construct the W-decorrelated estimator, which adjusts the standard OLS estimator with a sum of adaptively weighted residuals.
-As discussed in the appendix of \citet{zhang2020inference}, in the multi-armed bandit setting, the W-decorrelated estimator up-weights observations from early in the study and down-weights observations from later in the study.
+\citet{villar2015multi} and \citet{rafferty2019statistical} empirically illustrate that classical ordinary least squares (OLS) inference methods have inflated Type-1 error when used on data collected with a variety of regret-minimizing multi-armed bandit algorithms. \citet{chen2020statistical} prove that the OLS estimator is asymptotically normal on data collected with an $\epsilon$-greedy algorithm, but their results do not cover settings in which there is no unique optimal policy, e.g., a multi-arm bandit with two identical arms (Appendix \ref{app:chen_paper}).
+Recent work has discussed the non-normality of OLS on data collected with bandit algorithms when there is no unique optimal policy and proposed alternative methods for statistical inference.
+A common thread between these methods is that they all utilize a form of \textit{adaptive weighting}. \citet{deshpande} introduced the W-decorrelated estimator, which adjusts the OLS estimator with a sum of adaptively weighted residuals.
+In the multi-armed bandit setting, the W-decorrelated estimator up-weights observations from early in the study and down-weights observations from later in the study \citep{zhang2020inference}.
 In the batched bandit setting, \citet{zhang2020inference} show that the Z-statistics for the OLS estimators computed separately on each batch are jointly asymptotically normal.
 Standardizing the OLS statistic for each batch effectively adaptively re-weights the observations in each batch.